 This course introduces students to the secret side of international politics.
 We will survey a range of theoretical approaches to studying secrecy and analyze the variety of activities that take place “behind closed doors.”
 We will cover intelligence analysis, secret alliances, secrecy in crisis decision-making, and covert wartime military operations.
 Questions we will address include: What agreements do diplomats negotiate privately and why?
 For what ends do states use secrecy in wartime?
 What do covert cooperative partnerships look like and when do they succeed?
 What espionage practices do states use and how have they changed over time?
 The grade is largely based on an original research paper that draws on unique archival/declassified materials.
 As part of this assignment, students will receive detailed guidance in the research and writing process including how to access relevant archival materials, how to organize your research materials, how to effectively prepare to write, and how to write well.
-The course is run like a graduate seminar.
-It meets once per week, has a heavy reading load, requires original research, and high-quality writing.
+The course meets twice per week, has a heavy reading load, requires original research, and high-quality writing.
 Attendance and substantial participation are essential.

 –Also see: some “Tips for Archival Research“

 –Also see: Library Guide for PLSC 29202

 Becoming a Global Power: The American Experience (PLSC 26405/36405).